HewlettPackard/hpe-solutions-hpecp/LTI/HPECP_v5.5_restAPI/README.md

 - jq (https://github.com/stedolan/jq/releases/download/jq-1.6/jq-linux64)

 Update {{ kubectl_cli_version }} with the version which user want to download.
-Please make sure the version is compatible with the the version which HPECP supports.
+Please make sure the version is compatible with the the version which HPERE supports.
 Recommended to use 1.17.13.

 **controller.yml**